About the NCP framework

 Salary Support payments to AGPT registrars training in Aboriginal Medical Services are also delivered through the NCP framework.

-- transparency and consistency of payments to supervisors, practices and registrars for training; and
+- Ensuring transparency and consistency in payments to supervisors, practices, and registrars; and

-- clarity of financial support for training undertaken in rural and remote areas.
+- Clarifying financial support for training in rural and remote areas.

 To read more on receiving payments and to determine your eligibility for different payment levels, see the NCP Framework and NCP Guidelines.